LapaLabs/database-schemas/README.md

-# database-schemas
+# Database Schemas

-The examples of commonly used database schemas with relationships
+The examples of commonly used database schemas with conventional column names and relationships